 There is no standard requirement amount for earnest money deposits in Washington State.
 It’s really up to the seller and the buyer.
 Some sellers request a specific dollar amount, but most just wait and see what the buyer has to offer.
 It is important to remember, the deposit sends a strong signal to the seller, and it could affect your chances for success.

 For example, in a scenario where there are multiple offers from buyers, a stronger earnest money deposit could make your offer more attractive to the seller.
 This kind of thing is especially important in hot real estate markets like Seattle, where there is stiff competition among buyers

 Washington State home buyers generally make an earnest money deposit of 1% to 3% of the sale price.
 You will want to rely on your local real estate professional’s advice here.
 They know the “norm” for your area.

-The bottom line: When it comes to the amount of earnest money, adhere to local norms.
+The bottom line.
+When it comes to the amount of earnest money, adhere to local norms.
 If you make a smaller-than-average deposit, the seller might thing you’re not serious about buying their home.

-Sammamish Mortgage has been serving home buyers across the state for more than 20 years.
-We are a family-owned company based in Bellevue, Washington.
+Do you plan to buy a home in Washington State sometime soon?
+Will you need mortgage financing to complete your purchase?
+If so, we can help.
+Sammamish Mortgage has been serving home buyers across the state for more than 25 years.
+We are a family-owned company based in Seattle & Bellevue, Washington.
 Our pricing and business model allows us to offer highly competitive rates.
-Please contact us if you would like to receive a rate quote for a home loan, or if you’d like to get pre-approved.
+We currently lend in all of Washington, Oregon, Idaho, and Colorado.
+Please contact us if you would like to receive a rate quote for a home loan, and pre-approval.